Infant and Child Dental Care – Pediatric Dentistry

 Dentist should examine each patient’ s personal caries risk factor degree.
 By doing this the dentist can correlate the dental cavity risk of the children and their parents.
 Children’s oral bacterial formation takes place until the age of 2 and is influenced very much by their parents.

-Tropical fluoride usage is well known to prevent dental cavities and should be a part of the treatment protocol twice a year.
+Topical fluoride usage is well known to prevent dental cavities and should be a part of the treatment protocol twice a year.
 This element is included in various amounts and forms inside toothpastes.
 However, excess of fluoride can cause fluorosis in bones and teeth which is characterised by discolouration of the related tissues.
-Fluoridefree toothpaste should be chosen until the child can rinse and spit out well, otherwise the tooth paste will be swallowed.
+Fluoride-free toothpaste should be chosen until the child can rinse and spit out well, otherwise the tooth paste will be swallowed.
 Fuoride should be applied by the dentist in the dental office.

 At what age can the dental cavities be treated with fillings?